Dying Light 2 All Hallows Eve Seasonal Event Guide

 Seasonal Event Objectives

-Like other events in Dying Light and Dying Light 2 there are certain objectives you want to complete to earn the special event rewards.
-The objectives for this event center around collecting treats.
+As with previous events in Dying Light and Dying Light 2, there are specific objectives to complete in order to earn exclusive rewards.
+For the All Hallows’ Eve event, these objectives revolve around collecting Treats.
 There are both individual and community objectives:

-The participation and personal objective rewards appear in your in-game stash upon completing those objectives.
-The community reward (when it is unlocked) must be claimed through the TechlandGG website from the Events tab.
+Once you complete the individual objectives, your rewards will appear directly in your in-game stash.
+The community reward (once the global goal is reached) must be claimed via the TechlandGG website under the Events tab.

-Thoughts on our Dying Light 2 All Hallows Eve seasonal event guide?
-Drop them in the comments below.
+Let us know your thoughts on the Dying Light 2 All Hallows Eve seasonal event!
+Drop your feedback in the comments below.

 enricofairme